turingschool/curriculum/tutorials/web_services/api.markdown

 # Exposing an API

 APIs are becoming an essential feature of modern web applications.
-Rails does a good job of helping your application provide an API using the same MVC structure you're accustomed to.
+Rails does a good job of helping your application provide an API using the same MVC structure you are accustomed to.

 ## In the Controller

-Let's work with the following example controller:
+Here is an example controller:

 ```ruby
 class ArticlesController < ApplicationController